Whole Grains Food List

 18. Wild Rice

 Wild rice grows along waterways in practically every state in the United States.
 The protein and fiber content is twice that of brown rice, but the iron and calcium content is lower.

 It also has 30 times the antioxidant power of white rice.

 Whole grains are an essential part of a healthy and nutritious diet.

-Swapping some of your favorite foods, such as white bread or white rice with whole grains, is easy, and you will be rewarding yourself with more fiber and other nutrients in your meals.
+Swapping some of your favorite foods, such as white bread or white rice, for whole grains is easy, and you will reward yourself with more fiber and other nutrients in your meals.

 Fortunately, there are diet plans you can also follow to help you with your whole grain food choices.
-Many other diet plans also advocate for the intake of whole grains over refined grains.
+Many other diet plans also advocate for whole grains over refined grains.

 Printable Whole Grains Food List in PDF